-There are now three different versions of Windows 10 for buyers to consider: Home, Pro, and the newer 10 S. Which is right for you?
-Let’s compare Windows 10 Home vs. Pro vs. S to find out: Check out what makes each version unique before you buy!
+Which is right for you?
+Let’s compare all the versions of Windows 10 to find out.
+Check out what makes each version unique before you buy.

 Windows 10 Home

-- Windows 10 Home does not usually come with a permanent version of the full Office suite (Word, Excel, PowerPoint, etc.).
-Instead, Microsoft is pushing free trials for the subscription service Office 365 in hopes that new users will stay subscribed after the trial ends.
-Office 365’s standard rate is $99 per year.
+Windows 10 Home includes all of the features that are likely to be important to a consumer PC user.
+You’ll find support for all of Windows’ device features, including voice commands, Pen sketches, touch displays, Hello login, and more.
+While Windows 10 Home doesn’t usually come with a permanent version of the full Office suite (Word, Excel, PowerPoint, etc.), it does — for good or bad — include free trials for the subscription service Office 365 in hopes that new users will stay subscribed after the trial ends.
+Office 365’s standard rate is $69 for the one-person Personal version and $99 per year for the five-person Home version.
 If you don’t like this model, there are still options to buy permanent, individual licenses for a Home/Student version of Office.

-- While light on professional features, Home does include Mobile Device Management, which may be helpful for individuals or families that want to control apps and security settings for connected phones.
+Generally speaking, Windows 10 Home is light on professional features, bit it does include Mobile Device Management.
+That might be helpful for individuals or families that want to control apps and security settings for connected phones.

 Windows 10 Pro

-Functionally, 10 S has the most in common with Windows Home, plus a few editions from the Pro version like virtual desktop support and increased security.
-Microsoft is aiming this selection at schools in particular and wants educators to have the necessary tools for class management.
-However, 10 S also removes some significant capabilities to get these results.
-Important facts to note:
+Functionally, S mode supports the same basic functionality as the underlying Windows 10 version.
+Microsoft is aiming this mode at schools in particular and wants educators to have the necessary tools for class management.
+However, S mode also removes some significant capabilities to get these results.

-- As rumored, you can only buy apps from the Windows Store and cannot use apps that aren’t available from the Store.
+The first and most significant different is that Windows 10 in S mode only allows apps to be installed from the Windows Store.
 This limitation allows Microsoft to root out malware more easily and ensure a certain level of app quality, but it does limit what people can download and use.
 Note that this limitation also applies to any proprietary software companies may have developed and any security software outside Windows Defender, which makes things very difficult for some businesses.